Dawn Gideon and Kevin Altomari Symposium

-The Dawn Gideon Symposium is an annual educational event funded by the Dawn Gideon Foundation, conducted by the Department of Health Policy and Management in cooperation with the HPM Alumni Association.
+The Dawn Gideon Symposium and Kevin Altomari Symposium is an annual educational event funded by the Dawn Gideon Foundation, hosted by the Department of Health Policy and Management in cooperation with the HPM Alumni Association.
 This symposium is Grand Rounds eligible.

 Past Symposia